banzaicloud/koperator-docs/docs/_index.md

   operatorName: "Koperator"
 ---

-The Banzai Cloud {{< kafka-operator >}} (formerly called Kafka Operator) is a Kubernetes operator to automate provisioning, management, autoscaling and operations of [Apache Kafka](https://kafka.apache.org) clusters deployed to K8s.
+The {{< kafka-operator >}} (formerly called Kafka Operator) is a Kubernetes operator to automate provisioning, management, autoscaling and operations of [Apache Kafka](https://kafka.apache.org) clusters deployed to K8s.

 ## Overview